 The Palisades neighborhood, just northwest of Georgetown, offers an idyllic small town celebration.
 Locals line up along the Whitehaven Parkway at 11 a.m. for the parade, which has been running since 1966 and concludes with a free picnic at the Palisades Rec Center.
 Go there for a hometown neighborhood celebration with hot dogs, watermelon, pony rides and moon bounces.

-Pack a picnic lunch and take some lawn games to enjoy the fireworks on the National Mall.
+Pack a picnic lunch and take some lawn games to spend the day at the National Mall while you wait for the nighttime fireworks.
 The mall gets very full on July Fourth so arrive early and plan to stay all day.

 Have you been to Washington D.C. for the Fourth of July?
 What is your favorite way to celebrate in our nation’s capital?